Registering a Pet

 Information on the transportation of snub-nosed dogs and cats

 Snub-nosed breeds of dogs and cats are particularly sensitive to temperature and stress.
-We therefore recommend that you avoid transporting such dogs or cats.
-If you do choose to travel with snub-nosed dogs or cats, the risk of serious damage to health or, in the worst-case scenario, even death, cannot be excluded.
+We therefore do not allow the transport of such dogs or cats because the risk of serious damage to health or, in the worst-case scenario, even death, cannot be excluded.

 These risks apply to dog breeds such as: